thealmarques/tinymce-collaborative-editing-plugin/README.md

     npm start

 I suggest using VSCode with Live Reload server to open the demo HTML file where you can access your plugin and its changes.

-## The Big Picture

-Now it comes the fun part, what it takes to create a collaborative plugin?
-So if you think about it, we obviously need a way of connecting multiple clients in your TinyMCE editor, and in each one of these clients we have to communicate with a server when where we’ll bind several events, the client opens the TinyMCE editor, the client clicks in the editor and changes cursor position, client selects text, and, the clients adds new input.
-Each one of these events will have to be spread across all connected clients in the server.

-Some of you, by reading this will think about Socket.io, and you are right, this was the approach that I’ve taken, although you could use other alternatives (**SignalR, SocketCluster**, **Firebase, etc.**).

 ## **TinyMCE Plugin — Client**